kstagaman/Process_16S/README.md

 ## Directories and scripts

 The scripts should be run in the following order.
 The input for these scripts is raw, demultiplexed 16S amplicon Illumina sequencing data in FastQ format.
-Auxilliary scripts called within the main scripts can be found in a "Support\_scripts" directory in each main directory below.
+Auxilliary scripts called within the main scripts can be found in "Support\_scripts"

-1. assemble\_filter\_cat\_16S.job
+- 1\_assemble\_filter\_cat\_16S.job
-2. derep\_cluster\_ID\_16S.job
+- 2\_derep\_cluster\_ID\_16S.job

 ## Other required programs